osilab-kaist/KoMet-Benchmark-Dataset/README.md

 > Benchmark Dataset for Precipitation Forecasting by Post-Processing the Numerical Weather Prediction

-This repository contains the data and code to reproduce all the analyses in the paper.
+This repository contains the data and code to reproduce all the analyses in the paper ([Link](https://arxiv.org/abs/2206.15241)).
 If you need something immediately or find it confusing, please open a GitHub issue or email us.
 We recommend reading the paper, appendix, and below descriptions thoroughly before running the code.
 Future code modifications and official developments will take place here.